NotAShelf/wallpkgs/.github/README.md

 wallpapers, the authors may sometimes be ambiguous.

-If you find any work here that belongs to you, which you are willing to share with the community with credits given, please [contact me](../../issues) and I will respond as soon as possible.
+If you find any work here that belongs to you, which you are willing to share with the community with credits given, please
+[let me know](https://github.com/NotAShelf/wallpkgs/issues) and I will respond as soon as possible.
 If you find any work here that belongs to you that you are _not_ willing to share, then contact me via the same method to request removal.
 Just please keep in mind that aggressive comments will be returned in kind.

 As such, contributors are kindly requested to **specify source for wallpapers created by individual artists** and published over the internet.
 If you cannot